 Welcome!
 I am a fiddler, guitarist, stepdancer and crankie artist living in Seattle.
 A crankie is an old storytelling art form.
 It's a long illustrated scroll that is wound

 onto two spools.
 The spools are loaded into a box which has a viewing screen.
-The scroll is hand-cranked while the story is told.
-It can be accompanied by a narrative, song or tune.
-If you haven't seen one before, then a picture (or video) is worth a thousand words.
+The scroll is hand-cranked while the story is told, a song is sung or a tune is played.
+If you haven't seen one before, then a video is worth a thousand words.
 You will find

 hours of viewing on this site.

 The term crankie is being used now to name this very old art form.
 In the 19th Century, they were called moving panoramas (among

 many other names).
-This scrolling, picture art form is experiencing a bit of a comeback and I am very excited to be a part of it.
+This scrolling, picture art form is experiencing a bit of a comeback and I am excited to be a part of it.
 This website attempts to connect the old (moving panoramas of the 19th Century) with the new (crankies being made today by artists

 To watch new crankies: click on the WATCH A CRANKIE page.
 In that section you will find crankies made by artists from the US and abroad.
 To watch moving panoramas that were made

 in the 19th Century, click on the HISTORY section.
 There are videos of LARGE and SMALL moving panoramas that have been filmed

 by museums, historical societies and private collectors.
 Heartfelt thanks and gratitude to those individuals working to restore and preserve this forgotten piece of our history.